Jossroman/jossroman.github.io/_news/announcement_3.md

 # A simple inline announcement with Markdown emoji! :sparkles: :smile:
 ---

-:alert New working paper out in the GRI WP series!
+:rotating_ligth New working paper out in the GRI WP series!
 Check it out: